hstairs/jpddlplus/README.md

 M Ramirez, E Scala, P Haslum, S Thiebaux, **Numerical Integration and Dynamic Discretization in Heuristic Search Planning over Hybrid Domains**, arXiv 2016

-Some of the planners built on top of PPMaJaL have be made public into the following bitbucket repositories:
+Some of the planners built on top of JPDDLPLUS have be made public into the following bitbucket repositories:

 *The SMT Planner* can be downloaded from [here](https://bitbucket.org/enricode/springroll-smt-hybrid-planner)

-*The ENHSP Planner* can be downloaded from [here](https://bitbucket.org/enricode/enhsp)
+*The ENHSP Planner* can be downloaded from [here](https://gitlab.com/enricos83/ENHSP-Public/-/tree/enhsp-20?ref_type=heads)

 ## Dependencies

-The library depends on a number of libs, some for the PDDL parsing, other for some standard algorithm on graphs, and some to interface the API with lp solvers:
+The library depends on a number of libs, some for the PDDL parsing, other for some standard algorithm on graphs, and some to interface the API with lp solvers.
+All such libraries are in the jar_dependencies folder.
+Have a look inside to get an understanding on the dependencies.

-In particular:

-- [Antlr 3.4](http://www.antlr3.org) is used for parsing pddl problems.
-[Here](http://www.antlr3.org/download/antlr-3.4-complete.jar) the link to the actual library file that needs to be linked
-- [Jgraph](http://jgrapht.org).
-This is for general algorithms on graphs
-- [Ojalgo](http://ojalgo.org).
-The version used is the v40
-- [Json Simple](https://github.com/fangyidong/json-simple).
-This is used to store information of the search space explored.

-They are all open source projects, so is this library.
-For your convenience, the necessary jar files are all under the lib folder.

-We tested also CPLEX for some of the optimisation required, but for the instances with dealt with, we did not observe substantial improvements.
-To use CPLEX optimization you need to link the oplall.jar file, which comes with the library.
-However, CPLEX is not free, so you need to buy or get an academic licence first of being allowed to download it.

 ## Compilation